Ozzyben/maze-game/README.md

 # maze-game
-Maze game for computer games programming part 2
+Maze game for Computer Games Programming course at Heriot-Watt University.
+Made with Unity.
 ![Clip from trailer](demo-clip.gif)